apify/actor-whitepaper/pages/OUTPUT_SCHEMA.md

   - Also see: https://github.com/apify/actor-specs/pull/5#discussion_r775641112
   - `output` will be a property of run object generated from Output schema

-NOTE: We decided that output schema can reference other datasets/kv-stores/queues but only those ones that are referenced in the input, or the default.
-Hence there's no point to include storage schema here again, as it's done elsewhere.

-TODO: Fix this

 ## Examples of ideal Actor run UI